sushant097/docker-to-k8s-playground-notes/README.md

 # 🐳 Kubernetes & Docker Guide

-A practical, step-by-step guide to learning **Docker** and **Kubernetes**, including local cluster setup with **Minikube**, container management, pod access, deployments, and debugging techniques — all documented while learning.
+A practical, step-by-step guide to learning **Docker** and **Kubernetes**, including local cluster setup with **Minikube**, container management, pod access, deployments, scaling, rollouts, and debugging techniques — all documented while learning.

 > 📌 Ideal for beginners & intermediate DevOps learners who want a clean reference to revisit.